Current Awards

 Application Process:

 Authors, publishers, or other scholars and advocates may nominate a book.
 Authors must be members of the AAA and AFA to apply.
 Please send a signed letter of nomination specifying how the book meets the criteria to the chair of the prize committee.
-The nomination letter may be sent by E-mail to all three committee members -- or postal service (see below).
+The nomination letter may be sent by e-mail to the committee chair, Elise Andaya (eandaya@albany.edu) or may accompany the book in hard copy.
 Books submitted without an accompanying letter of nomination cannot be considered.